bensonjing/chem-app-api/README.md

 ## Install

-1. Prerequisite: python3, pip, virtualenv
+1. Prerequisite: git, python3, pip, virtualenv
 [Here's](https://sourabhbajaj.com/mac-setup/Python/) a tutorial on installing these on MacOS

 2. Clone the repository to your local machine